secSandman/Buffer_Overflow_PoC_C_Linux/README.md

 If your foolish or bored enough to go any further, what will you find?

-Basics of C Socket programming
+Basics of C Socket programming <br />
-C Socket program code w/ Inline comments on how to write a Socket program in C Basic fuzzer development in Python
+C Socket program code w/ Inline comments on how to write a Socket program in C <br />
+Basic fuzzer development in Python <br />
-Basic of reverse engineering pre-compiled Binaries found online with NSA GHIDRA Basics of using GBD and EDB debuggers
+Basic of reverse engineering pre-compiled Binaries found online with NSA GHIDRA <br />
+Basics of using GBD and EDB debuggers <br />
-Intro material on x86 Assembly and Memory
+Intro material on x86 Assembly and Memory <br />
-Crashing the Stack (Buffer Overflow PoC)
+Crashing the Stack (Buffer Overflow PoC) <br />
-Static Analysis of Insecure Functions in C
+Static Analysis of Insecure Functions in C <br />
-Basics on the Mitigations to Buffer Overflows
+Basics on the Mitigations to Buffer Overflows <br />
-Basics on Bypassing Buffer Overflow Mitigations
+Basics on Bypassing Buffer Overflow Mitigations <br />
-Basics on Detecting Buffer Overflows and Post exploit activity
+Basics on Detecting Buffer Overflows and Post exploit activity <br />